DiplIngFrankGerlach/SieveOfEratosthenes/README.md

-Sieve of Eratosthenes in Sappeur(https://sappeur.di-fg.de) and some other languages.
+#Sieve of Eratosthenes in Sappeur, C, C++, Java

+This is a somewhat efficient prime number calculation algorithm.

 Approximate results: C 100%, C++ 200%, Sappeur 300%, Java 300% runtime.